 Posted: Wednesday, November 25, 2015, 2:31 p.m.

 November is Men's Health Awareness Month.
 People across the country are recognizing this important effort by growing out their facial hair, as part of the "No Shave November" campaign.

 The Sheriff's Office is participating in a big way -- and the competition is furious.

-STRICTLY for the month of November, and as part of a coordinated effort to raise awareness about men's health issues -- including the kinds of cancer that only affect men -- Sheriff Craig Roberts decided to relax CCSO's grooming standards in order to allow uniformed members of the Sheriff's Office to participate.
+Normally, CCSO grooming standards don't allow deputies to wear beards.
+If you've seen our deputies out in the community this month, you may have noticed that's changed.
+As part of a coordinated effort to raise awareness about men's health issues -- including the kinds of cancer that only affect men -- Sheriff Craig Roberts has once again decided to relax CCSO's grooming standards in order to allow uniformed members of the Sheriff's Office to participate.

 "Of course, the public still expects us to maintain our professional appearance," said Sheriff Roberts in an Oct.
-29 email to all Sheriff's Office personnel, "so if you choose to participate, make sure to keep your beard trimmed and neat....
-Don't look to ZZ Top or 'Duck Dynasty' for inspiration."
+29 email to all Sheriff's Office personnel, "so if you choose to participate, make sure to keep your beard trimmed and neat."

-Here is the Sheriff's Office TEMPORARY relaxed grooming policy for the month of November 2014.
-The policy will return to its previous terms promptly on Dec.
-1, 2014.
+Here is the Sheriff's Office TEMPORARY relaxed grooming policy for the month of November 2015.
+The policy is currently scheduled to return to its previous terms promptly on Dec.
+1, 2015.

 A beard is defined as hair grown covering the face line in a continuous pattern from sideburns, along the cheek line, covering the chin and connecting with a mustache.

 A goatee is hair that is grown in a continuous pattern including the chin and mustache but does not extend along the cheek line and does not connect to sideburns.

 Sergeant Nathan Thompson